 Take a CPR Certification Class

 Most parents won’t ask you if you have one, but it’s always good to be prepared in case of an emergency.
 And it certainly boosts your credentials.
-Plus, if you’re registered on an online website like Care.com, it increases your appeal to parents that don’t know you personally.
+Plus, if you’re registered on an online website like Care.com, it increases your appeal to parents who don’t know you personally.

-Be a Parent, Not a Friend
+Be an Attendant, Not a Friend

 As much as we all want little kids to like us, you need to remember that you’re there to watch them, not to be their buddy.
-Parents will feel more comfortable leaving their kids with you (and for longer periods of time) if they see that you’re capable of being firm with their children if they need it.
+Parents will feel more comfortable leaving their kids with you (and for longer periods of time) if they see that you’re capable of being firm with their children when they need it.